Edit: Sep 2019

 - Short wide tables are generally bad for Power BI but long narrow tables are great.

 There are 2 main reasons why loading data this way is a good idea.

-- Power Pivot is designed to quickly and easily filter your data.
+- Power BI is designed to quickly and easily filter your data.
 It is much easier/better to write one formula to add up a single column and then filter on an attribute column (such as month name in the green table above) than it is to write many different measures to add up each column separately.